Wood Products Companies in Virginia

 Finished wood products (furniture, cabinets, etc.)

-Virginia is home to 456 companies that produce finished wood products like furniture and cabinets, and employ almost 10,000 people.
-Historically, Virginia was part of an industry cluster that constituted a third of furniture manufacturing in the U.S. and remains a thriving industry subsector in Virginia, as furniture companies have moved toward higher-end manufacturing.
+Virginia is home to 450+ companies that produce finished wood products like furniture and cabinets, and employ almost 10,000 people.
+Historically, Virginia was part of an industry cluster that constituted a third of furniture manufacturing in the U.S. Finished wood products remain a thriving industry subsector in Virginia, as furniture companies have moved toward higher-end manufacturing.

 Paper and packaging

-Virginia’s 123 paper and packaging companies, which employ almost 8,000 people, include major Fortune 500 companies such as WestRock and International Paper.
-Several regions across Virginia have paper packaging clusters such as the Roanoke Region, Greater Richmond, and the Shenandoah Valley due to their strategic locations to major interstates and customers.
+Virginia’s 120+ paper and packaging companies, which employ almost 8,000 people, include major Fortune 500 companies like WestRock and International Paper.
+Several regions across Virginia have paper packaging clusters such as the Roanoke Region, Greater Richmond, and the Shenandoah Valley due to their strategic proximity to major interstates and customers.

 WestRock, Richmond